 Let’s Solve The Access To Justice Problem

-I’m sure I’m not the only one that has an answer for the access to justice problem.
+I’m sure I’m not the only one that has an answer to the access to justice problem.
 I encourage all law firms to think about the problem and to put forward their best answer.
 Don’t just come up with an idea but follow through on the idea.

 I can promise you that old school lawyers are going to end up fighting any kind of innovation you do.
 I’ve experienced it since day one with ClearWay Law.

 Every time I talk about doing something innovative or challenging old school law, I get anonymous hate email.
 I like getting hate mail because old school law isn’t working anymore, and they see my company as a threat.
-If they didn’t think it was possible to build an online client focused law firm, they would just ignore me.
+If they didn’t think it was possible to build an online client-focused law firm, they would just ignore me.